jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

 [_smart pointers_](https://en.wikipedia.org/wiki/Smart_pointer)
 such as `std::unique_ptr` and `std::shared_ptr` can be used, providing automated memory management with reduced risks of memory-related issues.
-These smart pointers are specialized classes defined in the standard library of the C++.
+These smart pointers are specialized classes defined in the standard library of C++.
-They behave like plain pointers, in a sense that they support the same set of operations, like the dereferencing, but in addition they provide specific ownership semantics.
+They behave like plain pointers, in a sense that they support the same set of operations, like the dereferencing, but in addition, they provide specific ownership semantics.
 We will discuss smart pointers in more detail in the next few lessons.